zizhongyan/StataImproved/README.md

 # Improved Stata Editor for macOS : using sublime text 3

 The Sublime Text 3 (ST3) is probably the most popular text editor under the macOS platform.
-This plugin (beta) is committed to making the ST3 to be the favourable Stata do-file editor for Mac users.
+This plugin (v.1.0.0) is committed to making the ST3 to be the favourable and handy Stata do-file editor for Mac users.

+* This package has been accepted by the [Sublime Text package manager](https://packagecontrol.io/packages/Stata%20Improved%20Editor) on 16th Jan 2017.
-(Last edited on 9th Dec 2016 by [Zizhong Yan](mailto:helloyzz@gmail.com) and [Chuhong Wang](mailto:flora7819@gmail.com).
-Comments are welcome. )
+* Last edited on 16th Jan 2017 by [Zizhong Yan](mailto:helloyzz@gmail.com) and [Chuhong Wang](mailto:flora7819@gmail.com).
+Comments are welcome.

 ## 🏆 Main Features
 #### 1, Execute the selected do-file